marxin/texi2rst-generated/sphinx/share/contrib.rst

   work in the reload pass, serving as release manager for GCC 2.95.3, and work on the Blackfin and C6X ports.

-* Peter Schmid for constant testing of libstdc++-especially application testing, going above and beyond what was requested for the release criteria-and libstdc++ header file tweaks.
+* Peter Schmid for constant testing of libstdc++---especially application testing, going above and beyond what was requested for the release criteria---and libstdc++ header file tweaks.

 * Jason Schroeder for jcf-dump patches.